nick-bennett/intro-builder-php/lecture.md

 4. In general, the generator should support all of the punctuation and symbol characters in the Basic Latin Unicode block, except for the space character (i.e. valid characters are in the ranges `\u0021–\u002F`, `\u003A–\u0040`, `\u005B–\u0060`, `\u007B–\u007E`).
 However, on exploring the contexts in which the generated passwords might be used, we agreed with the client that the generator should support some constraints on punctuation and symbols&mdash;specifically, the generator must allow, on initialization, the exclusion of a subset of punctuation and symbol characters.
 (More generally, we may opt to provide a mechanism for excluding *any* characters that would otherwise be considered valid.)

 5. The generator must allow optional exclusion of the mutually ambiguous character pairs, "1" &amp; "l" (lower-case "L"), and "0" (zero) &amp; upper-case "O".
-This option must be enabled by default.
+This option must be enabled by default&mdash;though it has no effect if digits are excluded.

 6. The generator class should have no dependencies on external configuration files. _All_ of the above configuration should be specifiable by the class's consumer.